hexlunapng/creek-document/ReadMe.md

 ### 🚨 Creek Exposed
 **Revealed by former staff, developers, and even the ex-owner.**
-The truth’s out—and it’s not pretty.
+The truth’s out—and it’s not pretty the owner scamming and telling lies let's see what happens..

 📩 **Got proof or stories?**
 Email: **hex@corefn.xyz**